 Freshly made gourmet salads and meat options (saucy chicken breast and pesto-smeared salmon, anyone?) are the order of the day at this teeny café.
-Rosetta coffee, a few baked options and smiling service rounds out the offering.
+Rosetta coffee, a few baked options (we can recommend the brownies, doughnuts and the only occasionally available but glorious gluten-free cakes) and smiling service rounds out the offering.

 Corner of Bree and Strand Street: Dapper Coffee Co.